 Launch Your Own Law Firm

 Any company can in theory apply now to launch its own law firm.
-The UK Automobile Association for example has just announced that it has been granted an alternative business structure licence by the Solicitors Regulation Authority.
+The UK Automobile Association for example has just announced that it has been granted an alternative business structure license by the Solicitors Regulation Authority.
 AA Law will start trading on 1 December as a joint venture between the motoring giant and national firm Lyons Davidson.
-Tesco were an early and successful applicant for a licence in March of this year and even British Telecom are in on the act.
+Tesco were an early and successful applicant for a license in March of this year and even British Telecom are in on the act.

 Whilst litigation itself remains a reserved activity which can still only be carried on by qualified lawyers, what is changing fast is the funding models for litigation.

 What Has Any of This Got to do With D&O Insurance?

 Along with reforms permitting lawyers to enter into contingency fee arrangements with their clients, it is another indication of changes in the litigation landscape here, which are more conducive to large scale and complex litigation involving large companies and their professional advisers.
 This is the sort of litigation in which directors can become personally embroiled.

 I won’t be the first or the last to flag the semi paradox here that a large D&O limit may in some cases act both as a stimulus to speculative litigation as well as a key weapon in the defendant directors’ arsenal.

 In a recent interview, Neil Kinsella now of Slater and Gordon and former managing partner of Russell, Jones and Walker said: “The firms’ name is highly recognisable in Australia.
 We want to build it in the same way here”.
 You have been warned.